On Camera: Pregnant Woman Slips While Trying To Deboard Moving Train Near Mumbai, Alert RPF Cop Saves Life

 Mumbai: A Railway Protection Force (RPF) constable at a railway station near Mumbai saved a pregnant woman from falling into the gap between the train and the platform on Monday, CCTV footage showed.
-The incident took place when the woman, in an attempt to deboard a moving train at the Kalyan Railway Station, fell and almost slipped into the gap.Also Read - T20 World Cup: Wasim Jaffer Takes Hilarious Dig at Michael Vaughan After Virat Kohli-Led India Beat England in Warm-up Game
+The incident took place when the woman, in an attempt to deboard a moving train at the Kalyan Railway Station, fell and almost slipped into the gap.Also Read - T20 World Cup: Not Varun Chakravarthy or Ishan Kishan; Irfan Pathan Names Jasprit Bumrah as Team India's 'X' Factor

 The incident occurred on platform number 4 of Kalyan station on Monday morning and was captured on the CCTV camera.
-Also Read - Lakhimpur Violence: 4 Aides of Minister's Son Present at The Incident Spot Arrested, Interrogation on
+Also Read - Why WHO Listing is Crucial For Bharat Biotech's Covaxin

 21-year-old Vandana, travelling with her husband Chandresh and their child, were supposed to board a train to Gorakhpur from Kalyan.
 However, they boarded a different train.
 By the time they realised this, the train had already begun moving.
 As Vandana, who is eight months pregnant, attempts to get off the train, she stumbles, unable to balance herself.
 Right then, Railway Protection Force Constable SR Khandekar jumps in to save her.
-Also Read - 'Fruitful Meeting': EAM Jaishankar After Talks with Counterparts of US, Israel and UAE
+Also Read - Threat of Potential Third Wave Waning?
+Here's What Health Experts Say

 Shivaji Sutar, Chief Public Relations Officer of Central Railway in Mumbai, tweeted the CCTV footage and appealed to passengers to not board or deboard a running train.